 The wonder years: 2009-2018

 This 9-year span was incredible.
 Not only had I become a better storyteller and publishing a lot of books, but I was doing all kinds of experimenting.
 Ideas, imagery and energy were flowing out of me.
 It was no coincidence that this was a time where we finally settled down into a home and stayed there for a while.
 There were some rough patches, too, with the passing of many relatives and friends.
 But through it all, I just channeled it all through my creativity.
 The work has always pulled me through.
 Sometimes, it’s even saved my life.

 Onward and Upward: 2019-?

-Things are shifting creatively and I look forward to seeing what the future holds as the kids get older and move on.
-It’s exciting to think about growing my business and simplifying my creative process.
+Things have shifted creatively and I look forward to seeing what the future holds.
+We will be empty nesters in two years and I’m excited about growing my business and simplifying my creative process.
 There will definitely be more books and author visits in my future.
 I am already doing more mentoring and volunteering.
 I would like to write a series of chapter books, try my hand at writing a novel, and produce a short animated film.
 No matter where life takes me, I know for a fact that I will always be waking up before everyone else and jotting down new ideas, exploring different subject matter and producing new work, and as I do, I will post it here.
 Thank you for your continued support.